-Be wary when shopping online for cheap furniture deals; the products might look great but keep in mind that you have no idea of the quality of these pieces, unless of course you know the brand name.
-We always suggest seeing this type of item in person, especially when it might cost you a lot of money.
-We realise this is not always possible, so ensure they offer a fair and reasonable returns policy.
-Again, be cautious about who pays for returns, and how much this is likely to cost you.
+Be wary when shopping online for cheap furniture deals; the products might look great, but keep in mind that you have yet to learn the quality of these pieces unless you know the brand name.
+We always suggest seeing this type of item in person, significantly when it might cost you a lot of money.
+We realize this is not always possible, so ensure they offer a fair and reasonable returns policy.
+Again, be cautious about who pays for returns and how much this will likely cost you.

-Sign up for brand newsletters advising of future discounts, and keep in mind that you can make some incredible deals when purchasing showroom samples.
+Sign up for brand newsletters advising of future discounts, and remember that you can make some incredible deals when purchasing showroom samples.

-So you’ve checked out the cost of good-quality furniture items and you don’t quite have the budget for these purchases at the moment.
+You’ve checked out the cost of good-quality furniture items, and you don’t quite have the budget for these purchases.
 Instead of wasting good money on cheap furniture, consider searching through online marketplaces, like Facebook Marketplace, Gumtree, and Craigslist, where people often give away their cheap furniture for free.

-You now know how to differentiate between cheap and expensive furniture, so let’s take a look at how you can save money and where your money should be invested.
+You now know how to differentiate between cheap and expensive furniture, so let’s look at how you can save money and where your money should be invested.

 Items to SPEND Money On

-The rule of thumb for purchasing furniture is that you should spend money where you spend your time.
-This means you should spend the most money on furniture items you use the most.
-Purchasing cheap items often means purchasing discomfort, and you may have to replace these items in a years’ time anyway.
+The rule of thumb for purchasing furniture is to spend money where you spend your time.
+This means you should pay the most for the table you use.
+Purchasing cheap items often means buying discomfort, and you may have to replace these items in a year anyway.

-The focal point of your living room is typically the sofa, and this is where people spend a lot of time.
-Purchasing a cheap sofa will inevitably end up costing you money because the fabric will rip or stretch and the sofa will sag and start looking cheap and nasty in no time at all.
-It’s always a good idea to purchase a high-quality sofa which will last many years, and if you select a flexible and classic style it could probably be re-upholstered at a later date for a quick refresh.
+The focal point of your living room is typically the sofa, where people spend a lot of time.
+Purchasing a cheap sofa will inevitably cost you money because the fabric will rip or stretch, and the couch will sag and start looking cheap and nasty in no time at all.
+It’s always a good idea to purchase a high-quality sofa that will last many years, and if you select a flexible and classic style, it could be re-upholstered later for a quick refresh.

-We spend about one-third of every day in our bed, so it stands to reason that it must be super-comfortable and well made.
+We spend about one-third of every day in our bed, so it stands to reason that it must be super-comfortable and well-made.
 Sleeping in a badly-constructed bed can be torturous on your back and significantly affect your mood.
-When it comes to your bed, spend wisely and invest in support and comfort.
-You need a sturdy bed base and a good supportive mattress.
-You don’t necessarily need a headboard, least of all an expensive headboard, so you could save money on this item.
+Regarding your bed, spend wisely and invest in support and comfort.
+It would help to have a sturdy bed base and a good supportive mattress.
+You don’t need a headboard, least of all an expensive headboard so you could save money on this item.

 Dining and Coffee Tables

-It’s our suggestion that you invest in good quality dining and coffee tables.
-Both of these items typically get a lot of use on a daily basis, so cheaper items could well tarnish and scratch easily.
-If you have a family or love entertaining it’s a good idea to splurge on a good-quality dining room set with comfortable, supportive seats.
-A hardwood set with a good varnish finish will last for many years and you’ll always be proud of your beautiful setting.
+We suggest that you invest in good-quality dining and coffee tables.
+These items typically get a lot of use daily, so cheaper items could well tarnish and scratch easily.
+If you have a family or love entertaining, it’s a good idea to splurge on a good-quality dining room set with comfortable, supportive seats.
+A hardwood set with a suitable varnish finish will last many years, and you’ll always be proud of your beautiful setting.

 Items to SAVE Money On

-Not all your furniture items need to be expensive and top-quality.
-There are definitely some items you can save on.
+Only some of your furniture items need to be expensive and top-quality.
+There are some items you can save on.
 Check out the following ideas –

 Nightstands and Side Tables

-Lighting is definitely an area where you can save some money.
-Most people can’t tell the difference between expensive and inexpensive lighting, so if budget is an issue for you, we suggest looking online and in cheaper furniture stores for your lighting needs.
-You’ll find some very attractive cheap lighting that looks just as good as more expensive items, and if you’re not 100% happy with an item you could always give it a paint touch-up to match in with your décor.
+Lighting is an area where you can save some money.
+Most people need help to tell the difference between expensive and inexpensive lighting, so if budget is an issue, we suggest looking online and in cheaper furniture stores for your lighting needs.
+You’ll find some beautiful affordable lighting that looks just as good as more expensive items, and if you’re not 100% happy with an item, you could always give it a paint touch-up to match your décor.

 Other Inexpensive Suggestions For Adding Interest

-Let’s now have a look at different ways of adding inexpensive items to your décor to make your home look and feel much more expensive and luxurious.
+Let’s now look at different ways of adding inexpensive items to your décor to make your home look and feel much more expensive and luxurious.

-There’s nothing more classy that a gorgeous piece of artwork to add glamour to a space.
+There’s nothing more classy than a gorgeous piece of artwork to add glamour to a space.
 Consider adding inexpensive framed artwork and sculptures to finish off your décor style.

-The right piece of artwork can make any space look brighter and energetic, and best of all, luxurious and more expensive.
-And you have a really wide choice of art prints to choose from, at a wide range of prices.
-Be daring and bold, and add some glam to your home with a few well-chosen framed prints.
+The suitable artwork can make any space look brighter and more energetic, and best of all, luxurious and more expensive.
+And you have a wide choice of art prints at various prices.
+Be daring and bold, and add glam to your home with a few well-chosen framed prints.

 Throws and Pillows

-A quick and easy way to switch out with changing times and tastes is to add throws and pillows in your own décor colours.
-They’re also a great way of adding pattern and personality to any room.
-It may be that you cover your generic Ikea sofa with a gorgeous, bright textile, or that you strategically place throws and poofs around your home; they’ll add comfort and elegance to the simplest of basic furnishings.
+A quick and easy way to switch out with changing times and tastes is to add throws and pillows in your décor colors.
+They’re also great for adding pattern and personality to any room.
+You may cover your generic Ikea sofa with a gorgeous, bright textile or strategically place throws and poofs around your home; they’ll add comfort and elegance to the simplest of basic furnishings.

 Coffee Table Books

-Add personality and style to cheaper furniture items by stacking a selection of books on your coffee table.
-It will highlight your collection and it looks smart because it adds colour and layers to your room in an artful way.
+Add personality and style to cheaper furniture items by stacking books on your coffee table.
+It will highlight your collection and look bright because it adds color and layers to your room artfully.

-Is there a bare tabletop or mantle in your home that needs a little something extra?
+Is there a bare tabletop or mantle in your home that needs something extra?
 Now is the time to introduce catchall trays, vases, vessels, and other decorative items to give a savvy upgrade to your cheaper furniture items.
-Keep to your colour palette and everything will tie in together beautifully.
+Keep to your color palette, and everything will tie in together beautifully.

-Mirrors are always a clever way of adding glamour to any room, regardless how expensive or inexpensive your furniture may be.
-Mirrors instantly make any room look bigger and brighter and, when placed strategically, can trick the eye into believing your inexpensive furniture is a lot more expensive that it actually is.
+Mirrors are always a clever way of adding glamour to any room, regardless of how expensive or inexpensive your furniture may be.
+Mirrors instantly make any room look bigger and brighter and, when placed strategically, can trick the eye into believing your affordable furniture is much more expensive.